exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-2.md

 var getPrimaryEquation = () => `\\dot{\\rho} = c_1`;
 ```

-The dot notation was defined by Isaac Newton as a derivative of a variable with respect to t (time).
+The dot notation was defined by Isaac Newton as a derivative of a variable with respect to time ($t$).
 In-game, we can simply treat $c_1$ as the currency's 'velocity'.

 Now, load it through the SDK!
 You can now see the new $c_1$ upgrade available for purchase, and that it can affect the currency.